 Rising rates of food allergies worldwide highlight the urgent need for effective preventive strategies.

-This concise, impactful webinar is designed to give healthcare professionals a comprehensive understanding of the key factors driving food allergy development and practical insights to guide early-life nutrition strategies.
+This concise, impactful webinar provides healthcare professionals with a comprehensive understanding of the key factors driving food allergy development and practical insights to guide early-life nutrition strategies, now available on-demand.

 Speakers